Ducktown, Tennessee: Early mining years

 have destroyed all vegetation and eroded the land.
 Photo by Marion Post Wolcott.

 Native copper was discovered in 1843 by a prospector, presumably panning for gold.
 The first shipment of copper ore was taken out on muleback in 1847.
 More than 30 mining companies were incorporated between 1852 and 1855 to mine copper at Ducktown.
 Development was accelerated by a road built in 1853 connecting the area with Cleveland, Tennessee.
 The first smelter was built in the Ducktown district in 1854.

 Mining temporarily ceased when Union troops destroyed the copper refinery and mill at Cleveland, Tennessee in 1863.
 It resumed in 1866, and continued until 1878, when the mines had exhausted the shallow high-grade copper ores.

 Later years

-By 1906, the Tennessee Copper Company had begun constructing an acid reclamation plant near Copperhill, Tennessee to recover most of the sulfur in the form of sulfuric acid rather than releasing it to the atmosphere.
+By 1906, the Tennessee Copper Company had begun constructing an acid reclamation plant near Copperhill to recover most of the sulfur in the form of sulfuric acid rather than releasing it to the atmosphere.
 Froth flotation was added in the 1920s.